 Pro tip: The lemon sugar keeps in the fridge and can be made 3-4 days in advance.
 Just be sure to store it in an airtight container in the refrigerator!

-Mix the Lemon Drop Martini.
+- Mix the Lemon Drop Martini.
 Place ice cubes in your cocktail shaker, then pour in the vodka, freshly squeezed lemon juice, simple syrup and Cointreau (or triple sec.)
-Shake vigorously until chilled, then strain and pour into the prepared martini glass(es.)
+Shake vigorously until chilled, then strain and pour into the prepared martini glass(es) or cocktail glass.

 Some lemon martini recipes call for citron vodka.
 This one, however, calls for unflavored vodka because we’re adding a lot of freshly squeezed lemon juice.
 Also, citron vodka isn’t something we keep in our house, and I’d bet you don’t, either.

-If you want your lemon drop to be even more lemon-y, feel free to add the lemon vodka, but it’s certainly not a requirement.
+If you want your best lemon drop martini to be even more lemon-y, feel free to add the lemon vodka, but it’s certainly not a requirement.
+I’ve also seen folks add lemon drop candy as a sugary floater for fun.
+Past that is is cointreau or triple sec and simple syrup, more on those below.

 Cointreau vs Triple Sec?